PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_terminal_normalization_pad_stats` as complete mutation evidence.
 Preserve the explicit observation-only limitation, commit and push only, and do not create, reopen, or update a pull request.

+## Terminal boundary-layout result propagation characterization checkpoint

+`run_terminal_boundary_layout()` executes five ordered owners through `run_recovery_invocations()` and one shared `ModelIRPassStateScope`.
+The generic runner already returns the ordered five-result tuple, but the terminal phase runner currently drops it and the local `_run_terminal_boundary_layout_pass_cluster()` helper is annotated and implemented as returning `None`.
+Its sole primary call is consequently raw.

+A strict expected-failure contract requires the phase runner to return the existing tuple, the local helper to transparently return it, and the primary call to retain it as `_terminal_boundary_layout_results`.
+It fixes the captured `_terminal_instancenorm_dualstats_stats` predecessor and the following `optimize_layout_transpose_chains` guard.

+The first characterization run also exposed a stale dedicated boundary test that still required the already-retained dual-statistics predecessor to be an `ast.Expr`.
+It now requires the exact assignment and owner call; no production code changed for that correction.

+At implementation, propagate only the existing tuple.
+Do not summarize or consume it, do not run a child twice, and do not change child order, arguments, shared scope, diagnostics, adjacent calls, pass order, dependencies, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- terminal boundary owner/orchestration, adjacent mean/attention boundary,
+  terminal result contracts, architecture, and pass-efficiency coverage:
+  `374 passed, 1 xfailed in 19.12s`

+The sole strict expected failure is the intentionally unimplemented result propagation contract.
+Implement only the transparent returns and primary assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.